claudiarichardxx/HireEasy/readme.md

     return score
 ```

-Then use `tech_score()` as part of your decision to create a lead.
+Then use `tech_score()` as part of our decision to create a lead.

 ### Make criteria data-driven

 For non-dev teammates, move thresholds/allowlists into a JSON or YAML file (e.g., `config/rules.yaml`) and load it at runtime.
-That lets you change rules without code changes.
+That lets us change rules without code changes.

 ---